 The first step in developing a successful branding strategy for any small business is to identify the purpose of your brand.
 So, before moving on to creating logos or deciding on brand colors and logos, consider asking yourself the following questions:

-Once you have a clear idea of what value you add to the customer’s lives, you can then move on to putting yourself in their
+Once you have a clear idea of what value you add to the customer’s lives, you can then move on to putting yourself in their shoes.
+This will help you create a logo design that truly represents your brand’s identity and resonates with your audience.

 Having a well-defined target market allows for better communication, improved product and service development, and higher levels of customer satisfaction.